BowDown097/NKFrameworkDecomp/STYLE_GUIDE.md

 - Function names are in pascal case and do not bear prefixes or suffixes, unless if differentiating a public and non-public implementation with the same name (e.g. Send and \_Send).
 - Function parameters are in camel case and are prefixed like standard variables.
 - Function parameters are named both in header files and source files.
-- Function definitions should be kept to source files where possible.
+- Function definitions should be kept to source files where possible, though if the body is empty, the definition can be kept in the header file, in one line.
+- Variable initializations in constructor initializer lists should be on their own line.

 ## Files
 - Source and header file names are in pascal case and are only prefixed if they contain one interface type that is reimplemented with the same name elsewhere (e.g. IFile, CFile -> IFile.h, File.h).